 The theory of the community of inquiry or practice (Wenger, 1998), utilized above to explain the PDS effect on the participating in-service teachers' utilization of ICT tools in their classrooms, could be further utilized to connect the concept of identity to the concept of practice.
 In the present research, the in-service teachers were part of a community of practice, where the identity of the in-service teachers moved towards closing the gap between the actual identity and that designated by the researchers through experimenting with the pre-service teachers.
 It seems that the identity of the in-service teachers reached equilibrium, regarding their use of ICT in their teaching of mathematics.
 This equilibrium was between their actual identity before the experiment and that designated by the researchers.
-It seems that designated by the researchers reached equilibrium between the actual and the designated by the researchers.

-identity of teachers indicates that the in-service teachers underwent professional development; in other words learning (Sfard & Prusak, 2005).
+Closing the gap or reaching an equilibrium between the actual and the designated identity of teachers indicates that the in-service teachers underwent professional development; in other words learning (Sfard & Prusak, 2005).